Hierarchical Fusion Method for Scalable Quantum Eigenstate Preparation: RESULTS

 \section{RESULTS}

-We compare three fusion methods for the subproblem of combining two unfused chains, each of length $L/2$, into a single chain of length $L$.
+We compare three fusion methods for the problem of preparing the ground state of the complete system of size $L$ beginning with ground states of the 2-qubit XX chain and iteratively applying fusion steps as depicted in Fig.~\ref{fig:combinedrodeoandfusion}b.
 The methods are: (1) pure adiabatic evolution, (2) pure RA evolution, and (3) a hybrid approach that uses RA evolution starting from a state preconditioned via adiabatic evolution.
-To evaluate the performance of each method, we define a computational cost $\kappa$ as the expected unitary evolution time.
-We denote the costs for the three methods as $\kappa_A$ for adiabatic evolution, $\kappa _R$ for RA evolution, and $\kappa _H$ for the hybrid method.
-If we let $t_A$ be the total time for the adiabatic evolution, let $t_R$ be the total time for a RA evolution, and take $p$ to be the success probability of the RA, we have $\kappa _A = t_A$, $\kappa _R = p^{-1}t_R$, and $\kappa _H = p^{-1} (t_A + t_R)$, which follows from the repetition of the RA, on average, $p^{-1}$ times.
+To evaluate the performance of each method, we define a computational cost $\kappa$ representing the expected total unitary evolution time, penalizing by the expected number of repetitions due to RA failures.
+To ensure dimensional consistency in calculating expected failure cascades, this continuous time is strictly modeled in multiples of $\tau$, the duration of a single underlying preparation attempt.
+For a detailed definition and discussion of the cost metric, see Appendix~\ref{appen:costmetric}.
 We compare the costs necessary to reach a given infidelity, defined as $\mathcal I = 1-|\langle \psi |E_t\rangle |^2,$ where $|\psi\rangle$ is the state we obtain from our algorithm.